NZRS/wavetrace/README.md

   * Downtilt
   * Vertical beamwidth

 The AZ and EL files use a simplified model where 90% of the energy is transmitted in the specified beamwidth and the other 10% outside of the beamwidth.
-Both files can hold full antenna patterns but this has been simplified for bathc modelling.
+Both files can hold full antenna patterns but this has been simplified for batch modelling.

 ### Usage ###

-  `python wavetrace/python make_files.py'
+  ``python python make_files.py'`

 ## Create GIS Outputs ##
-`python create_output_from_dir.py'
+``python create_output_from_dir.py'`

 ## Mapping coverage ##
 This requires all the following files to be in the same directory: